Master's of Science, Exercise Physiology (Major, Sports Nutrition)

 Attainment of these minimum requirements does not guarantee admission to the program.
 Admission decisions are based on assessments of all aspects of the student’s application materials.
 The department reserves the right to increase standards if warranted by enrollment limitations and by the number and quality of applicants.
 Financial aid is a separate process from the admission to a graduate program.
 Other requirements, outside of the admissions application, must be met to qualify for an assistantship.

-(Note: Starting Fall 2017, students have the option to take the undergraduate Exercise Physiology leveling course the first semester of their graduate program.)
-Satisfactory grades must be earned in all prerequisite courses; minimums greater than a C are listed by the courses.
-The required prerequisite undergraduate courses for the master’s in Sports Nutrition program are:
+Satisfactory grades must be earned in all prerequisite courses; minimums greater than a C are listed by the course.
+The required prerequisite undergraduate courses for the Sports Nutrition program are: